Your Last Paycheck

 If you would like to:

-- Read the book before publication
+- Read the current PDF manuscript before publication

 - Offer honest feedback on what resonates and what needs tightening